 Some airplanes will need to have their APU (Auxillary Power Unit) started by the maintenance personnel so that electrical and hydraulic systems can be operational to operate the braking systems and aircraft lights when towing at night.

-Some tow vehicles may have the ability to hook up to the aircraft to negate the need to start the APU, making the towing process simpler and save fuel that the APU would burn.
+Some tow vehicles may have the ability to hook up to the aircraft to negate the need to start the APU, making the towing process simpler and saving fuel that the APU would burn.

 Another reason you might see or experience being towed is when your aircraft has to be towed from the taxiway to the gate.
 This will be due to the tight confines of the terminal gates and the restricted view the pilots have may require a tow to conduct the arrival safely.
 As airplanes become larger and airports get busier you may see this quite often.